Lostky01/evToenTickets/README.md

 <i style="color: gold;">Because it doesn't need to be complicated.
 Do you want a ticket system or a full-blown enterprise solution?
 Keep it simple, stupid.</i>

 ### 🤨 Why didn't you use Tailwind CSS?
 <i style="color: cyan;">Bruh, I ain't got time to learn another CSS framework.
-Bootstrap does what I need.
+Bootstrap does what I need, Plus the deadline is in the end of the month i guess.
 End of discussion.</i>

 ---